 Even if they did do something that contributed to the mental illness or the severity, harping on what they did accomplishes nothing.

-The important thing is proper treatment and recovery.
-Concentrate on moving forward with your loved one.
+The important thing when a loved one has a mental illness is proper treatment and recovery.
+Concentrate on moving forward with your family member.
 Always keep in mind that they have a real illness.
 Be kind and forgiving, especially while they are at their sickest.

-Even though most mental illnesses required some sort of medication or therapy for treatment, there are other things your loved one can do to promote good mental health.
+Even though most mental illnesses require some sort of medication or therapy for treatment, there are other things your loved one can do to promote good mental health.

-Regular exercise, a nutritious diet, consistent sleep schedules and social interaction with positive people can all help to improve mental health.
-Small groups of friends and simple outings will help your loved one to start to feel connected to the world again.
+Regular exercise, a nutritious diet, consistent sleep schedules, and social interaction with positive people can all help to improve mental health.
+Small groups of friends and simple outings will help them to start to feel connected to the world again.

 Many medications are negated with alcohol or recreational drug use.
 If your loved one should not have alcohol, don’t drink in their presence, at least not until they have been stable for some time.

-Out of a sense of self-preservation, mental illness heroes tend to push others away.
+Out of a sense of self-preservation, mental illness warriors tend to push others away.
 It’s hard to interact with others when there is already so much noise in your own head.

 In the heights of a mental illness episode, words can become difficult.
 They may not be able to say what they are feeling and may not want you to be speaking either.